Skip to main content

 };

-const serialized = await stringify(user);
+const serialized = stringify(user);

-const restored = await parse(serialized);
+const restored = parse(serialized);

 expect(restored).toEqual(user);